Lu2HBC logo in circle

 It doesn't matter whether you are a first home buyer, a growing family, want to downsize for retirement or sell to free up funds, you will need to ensure you seek the services of a few experienced people along the way.

 When looking for a real estate company or agent there are a few pointers you can follow including their experience in the area you are selling in or hoping to buy in.
-For a list of things to look for when picking an agent check our "How to Find a Good Real Estate Agent" article and check out local options in our directory Real Estate category (As noted above this is by no means a comprehensive or completely up-to-date list but a guide - it's an ever changing industry and many agents aren't listed)!!
+Check out local options in our directory Real Estate category and one recommendation who knows the Coast well, as well as having a background in marketing is Tim Hansen (As noted above this list is by no means comprehensive or completely up-to-date but a guide - it's an ever changing industry and many agents aren't listed)!!

 As well as help from an agent you may also need to consider finance.
 Remember don't just call your local bank and expect to get the best deal.
 The best option is to contact a mortgage broker who can help and probably save you a lot of money (and perhaps heartache) in the process.